 IU-administered programs are organized by the Office of Overseas Study on the Bloomington campus.
 IU selects and orients students and arranges travel, housing, and administration abroad.
 You pay all fees to IUB, earn direct IU credit and most types of financial aid (excluding work-study and music performance-based scholarships) may be applied to program costs.

 Co-sponsored programs are administered by organizations or institutions with which IU partners.
-Co-sponsored programs include CIEE, CYA, DIS, IES, CIC-London, Florence-CAPA, Cairo, Adelaide, Canberra, Perth and Wollongong.
+Co-sponsored programs include CIEE, CYA, DIS, IES, Florence-CAPA, SIT, Adelaide, Canberra, Perth and Wollongong.
 IU selects and orients students, but a program provider or host institution arranges housing, classes and administration abroad.
 Your fees will include a $475-800 program fee to IU and the program fee/costs of the co-sponsoring agency.
 You earn direct IU credit, and may apply most (but not all) financial aid to program costs.

 Programs offered by all Indiana University campuses